What is a virtual power plant?

 The solar and battery systems can be located across many neighbourhoods and centrally controlled using WiFi technology and sophisticated software to charge or dispatch energy from the batteries.

 VPP operators offer a range of financial incentives and other benefits to households in return for joining a VPP.
 These incentives can include discounted solar and battery systems or lease-to-own plans, reward payments, low electricity tariffs, back-up protection, and credits on your electricity bill each time your battery is used by the operator during a VPP event.

 During a VPP event, the operator may discharge (sell) some of the electricity in your battery and/or charge your battery (buying electricity from the grid).
 Some operators may use your solar and battery system to provide grid stability services by discharging and/or charging the batteries for shorter periods at rapid speed to raise or lower the frequency of electricity in the grid.
 Either way, the VPP operator will seek to generate revenue from trading electricity on the National Electricity Market, and reward you and the other households enrolled in the VPP for your participation.

-In South Australia, there are currently five VPPs using batteries which are eligible for the Home Battery Scheme subsidy of up to $6,000.
+In South Australia, there are several VPPs in the market using batteries which are eligible for the Home Battery Scheme subsidy of up to $6,000.

 A summary of the VPPs in South Australia is listed below.

 All battery prices are post-subsidy and inclusive of GST.
 Last updated 19/12/2019.